-'''

-Available for &system/yn_periodic='y'

-'''

-For periodic systems, SALMON uses Fourier transformation to solve a poisson equation.
+Available for the DFT/TDDFT based options of theory with &system/yn\periodic='y' For periodic systems, SALMON uses Fourier transformation to solve a poisson equation.
 This switch selects if FFTE library is used or not.
 If FFTE is not used, the Fourier transformation in a simple algorithm is carried out.